 WE CAN HELP

 Addiction is a complex problem that affects people of all ages.
 It usually involves a mixture of emotional, behavioural, psychological and biological issues.
 Social environmental influences and spirituality related issues can trigger and maintain the condition.
+At a certain point seeking addiction treatment is an important choice that will lead a life of recovery.
 We believe:

 - Addiction is a chronic disease